isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 - Mainland China – Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang; and
 - Republic of Korea;

+Click on the links below to jump to the sections relevant to you:

+A) [General Queries]
+B) [RGL Application Process for Application Sponsors]
+C) [For RGL Travellers:]
+- Visa Application and Visit Pass Extension
+- Mandatory Pre-Departure to Singapore Preparation
+- COVID-19 Test on Arrival in Singapore
+- Public Health Safeguards in Singapore
+- Return to Countries/Regions of Departure

 ### **Application Requirements**

 #### 1. What is a SafeTravel Pass under the RGL arrangement for travel to Singapore?